-- 1. Endometrial cancer, 4th edition, which covers resection specimens of endometrial cancers.
+1. Endometrial cancer, 5th edition, which covers resection specimens of endometrial cancers, including carcinosarcomas.
 It is not applicable for small endometrial biopsy specimens.
+The 5th edition of this dataset incorporates the 2023 International Federation of Gynaecology and Obstetrics (FIGO) staging for endometrial carcinoma.
+Published: August 2024.

-Published: August 2021. - 2.
-Ovary, fallopian tube and primary peritoneal carcinoma, 2nd edition, which was developed for resection specimens of primary borderline and malignant epithelial tumours of the ovary, fallopian tubes and peritoneum.
+- 2. Ovary, fallopian tube and primary peritoneal carcinoma, 2nd edition, which was developed for resection specimens of primary borderline and malignant epithelial tumours of the ovary, fallopian tubes and peritoneum.
 It does not include non-epithelial ovarian neoplasms such as germ cell or sex cord stromal tumours or other primary peritoneal neoplasms such as mesothelioma.
 Published: September 2021. - 3.
 Carcinoma of the cervix, 5th edition, which covers pathology reporting of primary cervical carcinomas.
 Specimens include loop/cone excisions, trachelectomies, simple and radical hysterectomies and exenterations.
 The dataset applies to epithelial neoplasms only and does not apply to small biopsy specimens.
-The 5th edition of this dataset incorporates the 2021 UICC Cervix Uteri TNM.
+The 5th edition of this dataset incorporates the 2021 Union for International Cancer Control (UICC) Cervix Uteri TNM.
 Published: October 2023. - 4.
 Carcinoma of the vagina, 1st edition, which was developed for the pathological reporting of resection specimens of primary carcinomas of the vagina (including carcinosarcomas).
 Haematopoietic neoplasms, mesenchymal neoplasms, mixed epithelial and mesenchymal neoplasms, malignant melanomas, other non-epithelial malignancies and metastatic tumours are excluded from this dataset.
 Due to the rarity of primary vaginal carcinomas, there is little published research regarding some of the elements included in this dataset and some of the parameters included are 'extrapolated' from primary cervical and vulval carcinomas and/or represent the opinions and experience of the members of the ICCR Carcinoma of the Vagina DAC.
 Published: August 2021. - 5.
 Carcinoma of the vulva, 2nd edition, which was developed for the pathological reporting of resection specimens of primary carcinomas of the vulva.
-In some patients with a prior diagnosis of vulval carcinoma (especially squamous), it is not clear whether a 'new' lesion is a recurrence, or an independent neoplasm and the dataset can also be used for such tumours, especially when these 'arise' from the surface squamous epithelium.
-Molecular studies have shown that some of these 'recurrent' neoplasms exhibit similar mutations and are clonally related to the original tumour and are likely to represent true recurrences while others are clonally unrelated with different mutations and are likely to represent new neoplasms.
-In those rare cases where more than one primary tumour is present, separate datasets should be completed for each neoplasm.
-These should include all the elements in this dataset, except for lymph node status which does not need to be documented separately for each tumour.
 Haematopoietic neoplasms, mesenchymal neoplasms, mixed epithelial and mesenchymal neoplasms, malignant melanomas, other non-epithelial malignancies and metastatic tumours are excluded from this dataset.
 The 2nd edition of this dataset incorporates the 2021 International Federation of Gynaecology and Obstetrics (FIGO) staging for carcinoma of the vulva.
 Published: October 2023. - 6.
 Gestational trophoblastic neoplasia, 1st edition, which was developed for the pathology reporting of resection specimens for primary uterine gestational trophoblastic neoplasia which includes invasive hydatidiform mole of either complete or partial type, gestational choriocarcinoma, placental site trophoblastic tumour and epithelioid trophoblastic tumour.
 The dataset should be used primarily for hysterectomy specimens.
 This dataset may also be used for rare myomectomy specimens but not all elements will be applicable.
 The dataset is not intended to be used for extrauterine primary lesions.
 Non-gestational trophoblastic tumours (germ cell or somatic origin) and metastatic tumours are excluded from this dataset.
-Published: August 2021.

-7. Uterine malignant and potentially malignant mesenchymal tumours, 1st edition, which was developed for the pathology reporting of resection specimens of the uterus for sarcomas and mesenchymal tumours with potentially malignant behaviour.
+Published: August 2021. - 7.
+Uterine malignant and potentially malignant mesenchymal tumours, 1st edition, which was developed for the pathology reporting of resection specimens of the uterus for sarcomas and mesenchymal tumours with potentially malignant behaviour.
 The dataset is applicable to tumours of the uterine corpus and the uterine cervix.
 Carcinomas, other non-mesenchymal malignancies and metastatic neoplasms are excluded from this dataset.
 Carcinosarcoma is also excluded as it is considered to represent a malignant epithelial tumour with divergent mesenchymal differentiation based on clinicopathologic, immunohistochemical and molecular analysis; as such, this entity is included in the ICCR Endometrial Cancer dataset.
 Published: August 2021.